 "Correct again, Freddie," the Pastor grudgingly admitted.
 "Thank you.
-Perhaps the Chairman of the Board can explain.
-Sam?"

 Sam, looking befuddled, stood, and said, "We've never had a divided congregation before.
-There's never been a discussion," and sat back down.
+There's never been a discussion," $\frac{1}{2}$ and sat back down.

 Freddie stood slowly and raised his right hand.
 The pastor said, "Yes, Freddie.
 You have something to say?"